Columbia Breweries, Inc. (1933 - 1953)

 PROHIBITION - 1916

-When Prohibition came to Washington State in 1916, four years earlier than national prohibition, the Columbia Brewing Co. continued operations as the Columbia Bottling Co.
-They manufactured soft drinks including Birch Beer, Chocolate Soldier, Blue Jay, and Green River.
-In 1919 they introduced a non-alcoholic near-beer called Colo (at left).
+When Prohibition came to Washington State in 1916, four years earlier than national prohibition, the Columbia Brewing Co. continued operations as the Columbia Bottling Co. producing Golden Foam, a non-alcoholic beer (near-beer).
+In November of 1916 the company announced a general remodeling of the plant to manufacture fruit drinks, cider, and other soft drinks, including birch beer.
+The also produced Chocolate Soldier, Blue Jay, and Green River.
+In May of 1918 they replaced Golden Foam with near-beer called Colo.

 Emile Kliese's younger brother, Paul, succeeded him as the